 The general examinations in literature, history and philosophy are designed to test the candidates' in-depth knowledge of the subject.
 For a full description of the examination required of students in different degree options, consult "The Twelve Tables" on the department’s website.

 The Master of Arts (M.A.) is normally an incidental degree on the way to full Ph.D. candidacy, but may also be awarded to students who for various reasons leave the Ph.D. program.
-In order to qualify for the M.A., a student must have passed the sight translation examinations, participated successfully in at least 12 seminars, and written at least six acceptable research papers.
+In order to qualify for the M.A., a student must have passed the sight translation examinations, successfully completed at least 12 seminars, and written at least six acceptable research papers.

 Teaching experience is an essential component of doctoral training.
 Under normal circumstances, Princeton Ph.D. candidates are required, as part of their training, to teach for at least two terms.
-Postgenerals students are encouraged to apply for a teaching assistantship for one of the undergraduate lecture courses, which generally involves two to three hours a week; language teaching is normally scheduled after candidates have served as assistants in a lecture course.
+Post-generals students are encouraged to apply for a teaching assistantship for one of the undergraduate lecture courses, which generally involves two to three classroom contact hours a week; language teaching is normally scheduled after candidates have served as assistants in a lecture course.
 Appointments are made by the department chair, according to the needs of the undergraduate program, to third-, fourth-, and fifth-year students.
 The department expects students to fulfill the departmental teaching requirements before accepting any external teaching.